Pion Phenomenology from the Thermal Soft-Wall Model of Holographic QCD

-We now derive the expressions for the pion-nucleon and pion-$\Delta$ coupling constants at finite temperatures in the thermal soft-wall model of holographic QCD.
 We begin with the bulk pion-nucleon interaction Lagrangian corresponding to the zero temperature case \cite{Ahn}.
 This is expressed via the minimal gauge coupling and the Yukawa coupling with scalars as follows:

 Here $\Gamma^5 = -i \gamma^5$ is the fifth Dirac matrix corresponding to $AdS$ spacetime.
 The interaction terms here involve gauge fields, bulk scalars and nucleons. $g_Y$ denotes the Yukawa coupling.
 Notice that this Lagrangian takes the same form as the zero temperature case, but now with a $T$-dependence in the fields \cite{Ahn}.